varnish/Varnish-Book/varnish_book.rst

    1) ``varnishadm`` as explained in Section `The Management Interface`_, or
    2) the Varnish Administration Console (VAC) via the Varnish Agent *vagent2*.

-   The Varnish Agent *vagent2* is a HTTP REST interface that exposes ``varnishd`` services to allow remote control and monitoring.
+   The Varnish Agent *vagent2* is an HTTP REST interface that exposes ``varnishd`` services to allow remote control and monitoring.
    Varnish Software has a commercial offering of a fully functional web UI called Varnish Administration Console (VAC).
    Nevertheless, since *vagent2* is open, you can write your own code for it.